RickStrahl/MarkdownMonsterDocumentation/Common-Tasks/Switching-and-Customizing-Preview-Themes.md

 }
 ```

 You can easily flip between the provided themes which include `Github`, `Github Dark`, `Dharkan`, `Blackout`, `Medium`, `Westwind` and `Hipster`.
-It's also quite easy to create custom themes by copying and modifying existing Preview Themes.
+It's also quite easy to create **custom themes** by copying and modifying existing Preview Themes.

 > ##### @icon-info-circle If you Customize create a new Theme!
 > Default themes are installed and updated with Markdown Monster releases, so if you make changes in any of the default themes, any changes can and will be overwritten by updates.
 >
 > To avoid this issue, **always** create a new theme from an existing one by copying the theme to a new folder.
 Give it a descriptive name and it will show up in the drop down list next time you restart.
 >
-> Any custom themes you create are not overwritten on updates.
+> Any custom themes should be created in the `%appdata%\Markdown Monster\PreviewThemes` folder.

-### Theme Customization
+## Theme Customization
 A theme is nothing more than a sub-folder in the `PreviewThemes` folder of your **Markdown Monster installation path** which typically is `c:\Program Files\Markdown Monster\PreviewThemes\Theme-Name` (*the base folder may vary depending on where MM is installed*).

+> #### @icon-warning Customized Themes should go into your Settings Folder
+> For your own custom themes you create or extend, there's a separate folder in the Markdown Monster configuration folder which typically lives in `%appdata%\Markdown Monster\PreviewThemes\Theme-Name`.

-The easiest way to find the folder is by using the Previewer's context menu and using the Edit Preview Theme option:
+The easiest way to find files for the active Preview Theme is by using the Previewer's right click Context Menu and the Edit Preview Theme menu item:

 ![](/images/PreviewThemeFromContextMenu.png)